-2.8 The Welsh Government rent policy sets a target rent band for each landlord and landlords are required to operate with average weekly rent levels that fall within the scope of those bands.
-The target rent band provides a low end figure, a midpoint and a high end figure for each landlord.
-The average weekly rent level for each social landlord is compared to the target rent band for 2020/21.
-In addition, the maximum amount a social landlord can increase an individual tenant's weekly rent is CPI plus 1% (2.7%).

-- 2.9 It is usual practice that the Vale of Glamorgan Council only increases rent by an amount which will not breach the Housing Benefit Rent Rebate Limitation set by the Department of Work and Pensions (DWP).
+- 2.8 During the pandemic, government resources have been reprioritised meaning that this year's rent data-set collection was suspended at the start of the Covid-19 crisis.
+Therefore, as there is no robust up to date data to generate Target Rent Bands for 2021/22, they have been suspended.
+The target rent band will be replaced by a self-certification monitoring form for 2021/22.
+As part of the decision on the annual rent uplift/reduction, the authority should make an assessment of cost efficiencies across the operating cost base, value for money and affordability to tenants.
+In addition, the maximum amount a social landlord can increase an individual tenant's weekly rent is CPI plus 1% (1.5%). - 2.9 It is usual practice that the Vale of Glamorgan Council only increases rent by an amount which will not breach the Housing Benefit Rent Rebate Limitation set by the Department of Work and Pensions (DWP).
 Breach of the limitation would mean that the HRA would be liable for a proportion of the additional increase.
-The draft limit is due to be issued by Welsh Government at the end of January 2020. - 2.10 A rent increase of CPI plus 1% (2.7%) only would result in the Vale of Glamorgan Council's average rent falling just below Welsh Government's target rent band.
-It is therefore proposed that rents are increased by 2.7% which is the maximum allowable.
+The draft limit is due to be issued by Welsh Government at the end of January 2021. - 2.10 It is proposed that rents are increased by 1.5% which is the maximum allowable.
 The rents have been set in line with our existing rent policy, which takes into account the number of bedrooms, type and size of property along with location, whilst still ensuring that the current Housing Business Plan commitments are achieved.
 The rent increase per property type is detailed below: -

-Type Average Rent for 2019/20 based on actual stock level Proposed Average Rent Incr (+) / Decr (-) Proposed Average Rent for 2020/21 (Based on 50 Chargeable Weeks) (Based on 50 Chargeable Weeks) (Based on 50 Chargeable Weeks) Bungalow £101.35 per week + £2.74 per week £104.09 per week Flat £88.51 per week + £2.39 per week £90.90 per week House £110.27 per week + £2.98 per week £113.25 per week Maisonette £96.72 per week + £2.61 per week £99.33 per week TOTAL £101.07 per week + £2.71 per week £103.78 per week
+Туре Average Rent for 2020/21 based on actual stock level Proposed Average Rent Incr (+) / Decr (-) Proposed Average Rent for 2021/22 (Based on 50 Chargeable Weeks) (Based on 50 Chargeable Weeks) (Based on 50 Chargeable Weeks) Bungalow £104.09 per week + £1.57 per week £105.66 per week Flat £90.90 per week + £1.36 per week £92.26 per week House £113.25 per week + £1.70 per week £114.95 per week Maisonette £99.33 per week + £1.49 per week £100.82 per week TOTAL £103.78 per week + £1.52 per week £105.30 per week

-^{} Calculation include reduction in stock numbers between years due to right to buy sales
+Calculation include reduction in stock numbers between years due to right to buy sale and addition in new build stock